Reviews are a pain-free way of combining writing with what I love (for example, music), in a way that generates interest.

-'Nightride' is the first half of a new double album from Kentucky-born singer/songwriter and producer Tinashe.
-'Nightride' isn’t hindered by its lack of guest artists.
-In fact, it's actually one of the year’s better R&B records.
-The 23-year-old spends the majority of 'Nightride' carving out and enforcing her own subversive take on the genre.
+Nightride (2016) is the first half of a double album from Kentucky-born singer/songwriter and producer Tinashe.
+On the album, Tinashe carves out and enforces her own subversive take on the R&B genre.

-In a music industry full of cookie-cutter personalities, Tinashe’s off centre point of view is admirable.
-Admittedly, Tinashe’s mysterious musical visions were not always executed convincingly on her previous releases.
-However throughout ‘Nightride’, they’re presented better than ever before.
+In a music industry full of cookie-cutter personalities, Tinashe’s off-centre point of view is admirable.
+Admittedly, her mysterious musical visions were not always executed convincingly on her previous releases.
+However, throughout Nightride they’re presented better than ever before.
 A sleek balance is found between the chart fodder expected from a rising pop princess and the star’s enigmatic, anti-R&B interests.

 "Sacrifices" Flickers With Darkness

-Flickering with darkness, ‘Sacrifices’ is notable because Tinashe’s alternative tendencies pretty much peak on this cut.
+Flickering with darkness, "Sacrifices" is notable because Tinashe’s alternative tendencies pretty much peak on this cut.
 The song can become vague sounding, but an undeniable aura is created on it.
-Upon a menacing R&B framework, ‘Sacrifices’ boasts animalistically sexual lyrics.
+Upon a menacing R&B framework, this song boasts animalistically sexual lyrics.
 Without sounding out of depth, Tinashe somehow pulls off its horror movie motif.
 She even ends the tune with a cold, direct declaration to her partner.

 Employing video game tones, single ‘Company’ is a slick, playful mid-tempo number.
-Channelling her inner boss, Tinashe uses the track to explain to guy that she’s not currently looking for love, or a boyfriend.
+Channelling her inner boss, Tinashe uses the track to explain to a man that she’s not currently looking for love—or a boyfriend.
 She wants a distraction, not a wedding.
-‘Company’ probably wasn’t the best choice for the project’s lead single.
-‘Nightride’ certainly has stronger tunes that carry the same amount of sass, still, the track’s slurred, over-processed ending is memorable.
+"Company" probably wasn’t the best choice for the project’s lead single.
+Nightride certainly has stronger tunes that carry the same amount of sass, still, the track’s slurred, over-processed ending is memorable.

-‘You Don’t Know Me’ begins with, and repeatedly breaks for intervals of unsettling, rewound vocals.
-It’s stuffed with bizarre production tricks, and could be coupled with ‘Spacetime’.
-While singing about about feeling misunderstood, Tinashe spends most of ‘You Don’t Know Me’ ambitiously reshaping her vocal technique over its hefty beatwork.
+"You Don’t Know Me" begins with, and repeatedly breaks for intervals of unsettling, rewound vocals.
+It’s stuffed with bizarre production tricks, and could be coupled with "Spacetime".
+While singing about feeling misunderstood, Tinashe spends most of "You Don’t Know Me" ambitiously reshaping her vocal technique over its hefty beatwork.
 The tune successfully incorporates recognisable chart R&B/hip-hop touches into its gradual, voluminous instrumental.

 "Touch Pass" Strikes Without Interference

-Anchored by a hip-hop instrumental, the catchy, bragging ’Ride Of Your Life’ has Tinashe casually side-eying her haters.
-Tinashe contrasts the heavy-hitting beatwork and trap touches of ‘Party Favors’ with light, mischievously suggestive singing.
-The LP version of ‘Party Favors’ doesn’t feature Atlanta rapper Young Thug.
+Anchored by a hip-hop instrumental, the catchy, bragging "Ride of Your Life" has Tinashe casually side-eying her haters.
+She contrasts the heavy-hitting beatwork and trap touches of "Party Favors" with light, mischievously suggestive singing.
+The LP version of "Party Favors" doesn’t feature Atlanta rapper Young Thug.
 Despite that, while adding an extra dimension to the tune’s social backdrop, its grinding sub sounds more than make up for his absence.

-With her attentions set firmly on the guy of her dreams, Tinashe’s cooing vocals weave nimbly between the roomy, minimal grooves of ’Touch Pass’.
-‘Touch Pass’ is standard R&B/hip-hop fare, but it has its charms.
-Tinashe doesn’t attempt to inject ‘Touch Pass’ with a depth it doesn’t have, and as a result, the song's irresistible, easy-going bump is allowed to strike without interference.
+With her attentions set firmly on the guy of her dreams, Tinashe’s cooing vocals weave nimbly between the roomy, minimal grooves of "Touch Pass".
+This song is standard R&B/hip-hop fare, but it has its charms.
+Tinashe doesn’t attempt to inject the song with a depth it doesn’t have, and as a result, the song's irresistible, easy-going bump is allowed to strike without interference.